jmhutch/minecraft/docs/pages/items.md

 }
 ```

+This is where we'll register our `Item`s and their renderers, as mentioned previously, via `RegistryEvent`s.

-The `@Mod.EventBusSubscriber` decorator denotes all `@SubscribeEvent` methods are automatically registered as if we'd registered them on the EVENT_BUS at the end of the main class's constructor.
-These events are fired before the `preInit()` Event.
-First `Register<Block>` fires, then `Items`, then everything else,
+The `@Mod.EventBusSubscriber` decorator denotes all `@SubscribeEvent` methods are automatically registered as if we'd registered them via the `MinecraftForge.EVENT_BUS.register` method in the @Mod class's constructor - but is a little more elegant about it.
+These events are fired before the `preInit()` `Event`.
+First `Register<Block>` fires, then `Items`, then everything else.
+Refer to the [Forge Documentation](https://mcforge.readthedocs.io/en/latest/concepts/registries/) for more details regarding registires (as this is one area the documentation is fairly extensive).

-The `registerItems` method adds items to the item registry on the `Register<Item>` Event, and `registerModels` associates items with their texture path.
+The `registerItems` method adds items to the item registry on the `Register<Item>` `Event`, and `registerModels` associates items with their texture path on the `ModelRegistryEvent` `Event`.
+We'll cover `Event`s more extensively [later on](/events/) but this is enough to get us started.

+If you load the game now you should see your Obsidian Ingot `Item` in game, but it won't yet have a [texture](/textures/) - you'll just see a nice purple and black checkered blob instead.
+It's a good start.